Abuzz1/E.D.I.T.H./README.md

 # edith
-edith from the MCU.
+Edith from the MCU.
 My interpreted and VERY simplified version :D